fracasula/gouter/README.md

 ![Travis CI build](https://travis-ci.org/fracasula/gouter.svg?branch=master)

 A super simple router for [Go](https://golang.org/) applications.
-It's still a work in progress, you can can check [here](https://github.com/fracasula/gouter/issues/2) what needs to be done (feel free to post suggestions too).

 It uses regular expressions for route matching to give maximum flexibility: